redhat-openstack/khaleesi/doc/khaleesi.rst

     cp ansible.cfg.example ansible.cfg

-If you don't have a key you need to create it and upload it to your remote host or your tenant in blue if you are using the Openstack provisoner.
+If you are using the OpenStack provisioner, ensure that you have a key uploaded on your remote host or tenant.

-Copy your private key file that you will use to access instances to ``khaleesi/``.
+Copy the private key file that you will use to access instances to ``khaleesi/``.
 We're going to use the common ``example.key.pem`` key.::

     cp ../khaleesi-settings/settings/provisioner/openstack/site/qeos/tenant/keys/example.key.pem  <dir>/khaleesi/